abuna1985/abuna1985/README.md

 <img src="https://user-images.githubusercontent.com/21162229/160209642-f0c0a2de-01dc-4bee-bf8b-40b44c5adab6.png" />

-<h1>Hi 👋, My name is Adam Abundis</h1>

-- 🧍 I am a software engineer who loves building innovative user interfaces that allow users to forget they are looking at a browser.
-I do this by prioritizing web performance, creating engaging CSS animations, and focusing on the overall flow of a website from a user's perspective.
+<h1>Hi there! 👋 I'm Adam Abundis, a Software Engineer specializing in innovative user interface development.</h1>

+- 🧍 I excel at crafting exceptional user interfaces that seamlessly blend with the web browsing experience.
+My approach revolves around optimizing web performance, creating captivating CSS animations, and prioritizing user-centric design principles.
-- 🧍 I have over 3 years of front-end development experience
+- 🧍 With over 3 years of experience in front-end development and an additional 2 years in full-stack development, I bring a comprehensive skill set to the table.
-- 🧍 I have over 2 years of full-stack development experience

-- 🌱 I’m currently learning **Astro, webpack, and React.js**
+- 🌱 Currently, I'm actively expanding my expertise in **Astro, TypeScript, and Next.js**, staying up-to-date with the latest trends and technologies in the field.

-- &#128269;  I am looking to help solve technical problems collaboratively for tech-focused companies.
-Specifically:
+- &#128269;   I'm actively seeking opportunities to collaboratively solve technical challenges within tech-focused companies.
+I am particularly interested in:

-  * 100% full-time remote Software Engineer roles (JavaScript/Vue.js)
+  * Full-time remote Software Engineer roles (JavaScript/React.js/Vue.js/)
-  * Short-term contracts for Software Engineer (JavaScript/Vue.js)
+  * Short-term and long-term contracts for Software Engineer roles (JavaScript/React.js/Vue.js)
-  * Freelance projects building with WordPress (PHP), Astro (headless CMS), or Vue.js
+  * Freelance projects building with WordPress (PHP), Astro (headless CMS), React.js, or Vue.js

-- 👨‍💻 All of my projects are available at [https://adamabundis.xyz](https://adamabundis.xyz)
+- 👨‍💻 You can explore my portfolio at [https://adamabundis.xyz](https://adamabundis.xyz), which showcases my diverse range of projects.

-- 💬 Ask me about **HTML, CSS, Sass, JavaScript, Vue.js, front-end best practices**
+- 💬 Feel free to reach out to me if you have any questions or would like to discuss **HTML, CSS, Sass, JavaScript, Vue.js, or front-end best practices**.

-- 📫 How to reach me <strong><a href = "mailto: adamjabundis@gmail.com">adamjabundis@gmail.com</a></strong>
+- 📫  You can contact me via email at <strong><a href="mailto:adamjabundis@gmail.com">adamjabundis@gmail.com</a></strong>.

-- 📄 Know about my experiences [My Resume](https://adamabundis.xyz/docs/Adam-Abundis-Resume.pdf)
+- 📄 For a detailed overview of my experiences, please refer to [My Resume](https://adamabundis.xyz/docs/AdamAbundisResume.pdf)

-- ⚡ Fun fact **Currently traveling the United States in a 19-foot travel trailer with my wife and kids.**
+- ⚡ **Fun fact** I am currently traveling the United States with my family in a 19-foot travel trailer, embracing new adventures while remaining dedicated to my professional pursuits.

 <h3 align="left">Connect with me:</h3>
 <p align="left"> <a href="https://twitter.com/adamabundis" target="blank"><img src="https://img.shields.io/twitter/follow/adamabundis?logo=twitter&style=for-the-badge" alt="adamabundis" /></a> </p>